-Drink vocabulary is continually expanding and where we once spoke of only cocktails and mixed drinks, now there is a new set of craftily worded names to discuss.
-Many of these new names are simple derivatives that play off the suffix of cocktails and they are used to further define certain ingredients or styles.
-Most often, these are the result of a little creative word play by writers and media professionals.
+Drink vocabulary is continually expanding, and where we once spoke of only cocktails and mixed drinks, now there is a new set of craftily worded names to discuss.
+Many of these new names are simple derivatives that play off the suffix of cocktails, and they are used to define certain ingredients or styles further.
+Most often, these are the result of a little creative wordplay by writers and media professionals.

-Technicalities aside, here is a run down of some of the more recent hybridized 'tails that have been used to define certain drink categories.
-I'm sure that the list will continue to expand as we continue to explore and create drinks and re-categorize them with catchy titles and I will be sure to add to this list as I discover more.
+Technicalities aside, here is a rundown of some of the more recent hybridized 'tails that have been used to define certain drink categories. we're sure that the list will continue to expand as we continue to explore and create drinks and re-categorize them with catchy titles and we will be sure to add to this list as we discover more.

 Quite simple: mock cocktails or mixed drinks that do not contain alcohol.
-This was one of the first classes of drinks that took on the 'tails suffix, likely because it's an easier than saying non-alcoholic mixed drinks.
-It does have a nice ring and is an easier, funner, and fancier way to describe these innocent drinks whose flavors often rival those of their boozy brethren.
+This was one of the first classes of drinks that took on the 'tails suffix, likely because it's easier than saying non-alcoholic mixed drinks.
+It does have a beautiful ring and is a more natural, funner, and fancier way to describe these innocent drinks whose flavors often rival those of their boozy brethren.

 Beertails (aka Brewtinis, Beeritas)

-It is pretty obvious that beertails refers to mixed drinks that contain beer.
+It is pretty obvious that beertails refer to mixed drinks that contain beer.
 Some of these drinks use beer as the only alcohol, while others add distilled spirits to the mix.
-I have an easier time using beertails in the latter instance and still use beer mixed drinks for those that have the beer-only base, but that's a personal preference.
+We have an easier time using beertails in the latter instance and still use beer mixed drinks for those that have the beer-only base, but that's a personal preference.

-Croptails is one of the new words and when I was recently introduced to it and asked to write about it, I couldn't help but think, "that just means fresh ingredients, right?"
+Croptails is one of the new words, and when we was recently introduced to it and asked to write about it, we couldn't help but think, "that just means fresh ingredients, right?"
 In recent years especially, we've been talking about using fresh ingredients to make better drinks—fresh fruit juices, herbs, vegetables, etc.—but croptails goes slightly beyond that.
 It is a word that is being used to define drinks that use the more unusual garden ingredients such as beets, squash, arugula, even corn that are not found in your average cocktail.
-Croptails are better defined as drinks that are inspired by the average farmer's market and some good examples can be found here: 10 Unique Cocktails for the Adventurous Drinker.
+Croptails are better defined as drinks that are inspired by the average farmer's market, and some good examples can be found here: 10 Unique Cocktails for the Adventurous Drinker.

-This one is completely new to me and was brought to my attention by European mixologist, Humberto Marques.
+This one is entirely new to us and was brought to my attention by European mixologist, Humberto Marques.
 Break the word down: reptile-tails.
 It's true, someone somewhere in the world is mixing enough drinks with those liquors that include snakes and other reptiles in the bottle to coin a new phrase.